JaeYeonKang/STVUN-Pytorch/README.md

       + DATA_DIR : path to test dataset
       + SAVE_DIR : path to save results
       + PRETRAINED_MODEL : path to pretrained model
-      + TIME_STEP : the number of intermediate frames to generate
+      + TIME_STEP : number of intermediate frames to generate

       For example,